Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

-To derive non-asymptotic achievability bounds on the problems, we basically use the exponential type bounds\footnote{For the channel coding, it corresponds to the Gallager bound.}.
-In the source coding with side-information, the exponential type upper bounds on error probability $\barPe(M_n)$ for a given message size $M_n$ are described by using conditional R\'enyi entropies as follows (cf.~Lemma \ref{lemma:multi-source-tight-bound} and Lemma \ref{lemma:multi-source-loose-bound}):
+To derive finite-length achievability bounds on the problems, we basically use the exponential type bounds\footnote{For channel coding, it corresponds to the Gallager bound.}.
+In source coding with side-information, the exponential type upper bounds on error probability $\barPe(M_n)$ for a given message size $M_n$ are described by using conditional R\'enyi entropies as follows (cf.~Lemma \ref{lemma:multi-source-tight-bound} and Lemma \ref{lemma:multi-source-loose-bound}):

 and

 Here, $H_{1+\theta}^\uparrow(X^n|Y^n)$ is the conditional R\'enyi entropy introduced by Arimoto \cite{arimoto:75}, which we shall call {\em upper conditional R\'enyi entropy} (cf.~\eqref{eq:upper-conditional-renyi}).
 On the other hand, $H_{1+\theta}^\downarrow(X^n|Y^n)$ is the conditional R\'enyi entropy introduced in \cite{hayashi:10}, which we shall call the {\em lower conditional R\'enyi entropy}.
 Although there are several other definitions of conditional R\'enyi entropies, we will only use these two in this paper; see \cite{teixeira:12, iwamoto:13} for extensive review on conditional R\'enyi entropies.